 Despite their differences, the two frameworks have a few things in common.
 Take a look below.

 Both RN and Flutter are open source frameworks.
 There are no licensing fees to worry about.

 Both frameworks have growing community support.
-As such, developers can easily find help when they hit snags.
+As such, app developers can easily find help when they hit snags.

 These frameworks both offer hot reload features.
 This speeds up the development process.

-Both Flutter and RN are excellent frameworks.
+Both Flutter and React Native are excellent frameworks.
 Each of them has their specific strengths and weaknesses.
 As such, it is not possible to truly state one is better than the other.
 Ultimately, it all boils down to the developer’s needs and skills.
 Of course, the aims and requirements of the finished app are also a factor.